 Dampierre-sur-Boutonne.
 A vessel for honorable purposes, another for dishonorable.
 Fulcanelli here evades the double sense of Vas Naturae and Vas Artis.

-Les Demeures Philosophales: ” One is the vessel of Nature, of the same red clay Gods used to make Adam’s body; the other is the vessel of the Art, whose matter is pure gold, bright, red, incombustible, fix, diaphanous and of incomparable éclat.
+Les Demeures Philosophales: ” One is the vessel of Nature, of the same red clay Gods, used to make Adam’s body; the other is the vessel of the Art, whose matter is pure gold, bright, red, incombustible, fix, diaphanous and of incomparable éclat.
 And they are our two vessels, which really represent two distinct bodies containing the metallic spirits, the only agents we need”.
 So, why is one honorable, the other dishonorable?

-The emblem belongs to the second series of caissons of the second floor gallery in Dampierre-sur-Boutonne castle.
+The emblem belongs to the second series of caissons of the second-floor gallery in Dampierre-sur-Boutonne castle.
 The drawings by J.J.
 Champagne render the whole sequence for Fulcanelli’s book “Les Demeures Philosophales”, or Dwellings of the Philosophers.
-In the high-relief a vessel appears of precious and sophisticate manufacture, the other as a cheesy and minor object.
+In the high-relief, a vessel appears of precious and sophisticated manufacture, the other as a cheesy and minor object.
 Fulcanelli can soon distinguish a metallic specimen ( the elegant vessel) from an earthenware ( the humble one), but to be honest both vessels could seem either earthenware or metallic.
 And there is nothing in the latin motto to support his hypothesis: ALIVD .
 VAS .
 IN .
 HONOREM .
 ALIVD .
 IN .
 CONTVMELIAM, taken from St. Paul to Timothy, ch II, 20.

-We must admit there are a Salt of Nature and a Salt of Art, but that well before the last Cooking.
-During the preparatory works we can add salts “of nature”, anyway only during the specific magnetizing phase.
+We must admit there is a Salt of Nature and a Salt of Art, but that well before the last Cooking.
+During the preparatory works, we can add salts “of nature”, anyway only during the specific magnetizing phase.
 If continuously added, these salts of nature can prevent the formation of the alchemical embryo.
-During the main work we can only use salts prepared by the Art, or must we think he managed to work with the lucky celestial Manna, a raw matter as ready to alchemical use as easy to be found in very ancient times?
-Fulcanelli climbs the mirrors philosophizing that one seems humble because doesn’t come from metallic gold, but is valuable instead.
+During the main work we can only use salts prepared by the Art, or must we think he managed to work with the lucky celestial Manna, a raw matter as ready for alchemical use as easy to be found in very ancient times?
+Fulcanelli climbs the mirrors philosophizing that one seems humble because doesn’t come from metallic gold but is valuable instead.
 The other does come from metallic gold and so….is worthless in comparison.
 He forgets that these two salts are no more raw matter/Materia Tertia, but two alchemically prepared salts, pure essences, no more matter, but seeds of matter.
-Both more than honorable.
+Both are more than honorable.

 We can start our research anew by thoroughly analyzing the latin inscription.
-Honorem, accusative of Honos/Honor-Honoris, means honor-esteem-reward-award-funerary honors, but also “sacrificial victim”; Contumeliam, accusative of Contumelia-Contumeliae, in addition to all the modern English meanings as insult-outrage, in latin also stood for damage-shock, i.e. Caesar: “…..naves factae ex robore ad quamvis vim et contumeliam perferandam…..oak wood made ships, so to resist any violence or shock”.
-Thus one vessel could belong to a victim, the other to an offender.
-In fact in the Dwellings of the Philosophers paragraph Fulcanelli at times talks of agent and patient, but just to run along the above mentioned lines.
+Honorem, accusative of Honos/Honor-Honoris, means honor-esteem-reward-award-funerary honors, but also “sacrificial victim”; Contumeliam, accusative of Contumelia-Contumeliae, in addition to all the modern English meanings as insult-outrage, in latin, also stood for damage-shock, i.e. Caesar: “… naves factae ex robore ad quamvis vim et contumeliam perferandam…..oak wood made ships, so to resist any violence or shock”.
+Thus one vessel could belong to a victim, and the other to an offender.
+In fact in the Dwellings of the Philosophers paragraph Fulcanelli at times talks of agent and patient, but just to run along the above-mentioned lines.
 To reinforce the feeling that Fulcanelli probably didn’t look up in a latin dictionary before writing the piece, is the fact, as Canseliet tells us, that Fulcanelli used to read the french translations of the latin treatises, when available, unlike Canseliet who was instead very good at latin.

 The subject described in the Dionysus scene is not easy to be handled.
 The field is surely alchemical, but really controversial.
 The most controversial, indeed.
 So controversial, that I even dare to name it.
 Let’s put it in an evocative way: in very ancient times some religious, better sapiential, environments did believe in a sort of immortality.
-Some texts say that to perform this work we need to prepare something from us and then, very alchemically, to “Dissolve” this “something”.
+Some texts say that to perform this work we need to prepare something from ourselves and then, very alchemically, “Dissolve” this “something”.

-If the original latin author meant to use the term “Contumelia” as dishonorable, and not as offender, we can say that the use of the Philosophers Stone for trivial uses is really a dishonorable practice.
-And probably the definition of trivial could covered all the uses unrelated to the Dionysus scene (5).
+If the original latin author meant to use the term “Contumelia” as dishonorable, and not as an offender, we can say that the use of the Philosophers Stone for trivial uses is really a dishonorable practice.
+And probably the definition of trivial could cover all the uses unrelated to the Dionysus scene (5).

 Special thanks to the site http://www.archerjulienchampagne.com for providing Jean Julien Champagne’s Dampierre caissons drawings.
-Who knows, may be he illustrated his own book……
+Who knows, maybe he illustrated his own book…

 - See also Hieronymus Bosch and the Concert in the Egg , Canseliet, the Art of Music & Weight , Piero della Francesca and the Philosophical Pendent Egg , Nicaise le Febvre and the Egg inside the Egg ;